 The idea of an appliance warranty may seem like a pain at first.
 A lot of us have the false belief that nothing will go wrong because they look after their home, and many even believe they can fix whatever it is that breaks.
 An individual item going wrong may not be likely, but if we consider all the factors at play, it seems a bit more daunting:

 The probability of a fault in one appliance in a given year (before its endlife) e.g. 5%

 The average lifetime of the appliance is around 13 years

 The average appliance is over $800 to replace

 This paints a very expensive picture, where each year a homeowner has to fork out a lot of money.
 It is often difficult to see this as an average, as many appliances are bought at the same time, and therefore may break in clusters.
 But as we can see, for most people, costs can run into the thousands most years.

 Suddenly though, we can see why being a homeowner is vastly more expensive than renters may guess.
-The grass isn’t always greener, when you have a landlord who will bare the responsibility of these appliances.
+The grass isn’t always greener when you have a landlord who will bear the responsibility of these appliances.